mrzamin/top-search/engineering.md

 For the members only app, user authentication using the Passport Local Strategy and security configuration via environment variables are added to the list of requirements.

-## Terminology
 ## Non-Goals
-Non-logged in guests visiting the site will not be able to remove or update items in the database.
-Only the Admin User/Website Owner will be able to update and delete resources, add new subjects, and add new resource types.
+- Non-logged in guests visiting the site will not be able to remove or update items in the database.
+Only the Admin User/Website Owner will be able to update and delete resources, add new subjects, or add new resource types.

-This is a backend-based project that will not have a frontend.
+- This is a backend-based project that will not have a frontend.
 In the future, I may integrate the Node API for this project with a frontend framework once I am comfortable with combining frontend and backend frameworks effectively.
 For now, this project purely focuses on the backend concepts.

 ## Table of Contents
 <!--ts-->